dev7355608/perfect-vision/README.md

 # Perfect Vision (Foundry VTT Module)

-Perfect Vision offers additional lighting and vision settings and allows you control lighting and vision locally within the shape of a drawing.
+Perfect Vision offers additional lighting and vision settings and allows you to control lighting and vision locally within the shape of a drawing.
 It gives you the ability control the maximum range tokens can see based on vision type and detection mode within the area of drawings, lights, templates, or scenes.

 Perfect Vision adds/exposes the following lighting and vision settings.